 The Trend: Branch County continues to show some small growth, with an increase of more than 50 jobs from Q3 2020 to Q4 2020.
-Between April 2021 and May 2021, the unemployment rate, labor force participation rate, and employment-to-population ratio increased.
+Between May 2021 and June 2021, the unemployment rate held steady, while the labor force participation rate and employment-to-population ratio increased.
 This is likely a sign that individuals are reentering the labor market but not necessarily finding jobs right away.
-Job postings were lower in May than in April, with fewer postings in retail trade and manufacturing.
+Job postings were higher in June than in May, with truck driver as the most in-demand job.